wojtkowiak/meteor-custom-protocol/README.md

  - v4.0.2
     - added support for Meteor 1.8.1
+    - extracted JSON protocol to a separate package
  - v4.0.0
     - added support for `DDP.connect`
     - dropped support for `Meteor` below `1.4`